na-na-hi/renget/archive/hostfreellamas.md

 ***

 ###### 6. Resources to go further
 a.
-Currently oobabooga doesn't support batch inference, that means everybody using the proxy must wait in a single queue for their turn. https://github.com/huggingface/text-generation-inference is the solution, but it doesn't have a cozy front-end like oobabooga.
-For a quick guide, see https://vilsonrodrigues.medium.com/serving-falcon-models-with-text-generation-inference-tgi-5f32005c663b vLLM is also an alternative, there's a fork that supports GPTQ quantized models: https://github.com/chu-tianxiang/vllm-gptq, it's even faster than TGI.
+Currently oobabooga doesn't support batch inference, that means everybody using the proxy must wait in a single queue for their turn. https://github.com/huggingface/text-generation-inference is the solution, but it doesn't have a cozy front-end like oobabooga, and supports fewer samplers.
+For a quick guide, see https://vilsonrodrigues.medium.com/serving-falcon-models-with-text-generation-inference-tgi-5f32005c663b vLLM is also an alternative, there's a fork that supports GPTQ quantized models: https://github.com/chu-tianxiang/vllm-gptq, it's even faster than TGI, it's a library, also supports fewer samplers than ooba.

 b. text-generation-inference command line that worked for me, it's slower than exllama for single-inference, but scales up better:
 ```